newtonjs/raf/README.md

 }
 ```

-This library doesn't monkey-patch the window object (hence "kinda"),
+This library doesn't monkey patch the `window` object (hence "kinda"),
 so depending on how you intend to use it, you may need to do this yourself.
 ```js
 var raf = require('newtonjs-raf');